great-expectations/great_expectations/docs/source/result_format.rst

 result_format
 ================================================================================

+The `result_format` parameter may be either a string or a dictionary which specifies the fields to return in result_obj.
+ - For string usage, see :ref:`result_obj_format`.
-The `result_format` parameter is a dictionary which may include the following keys:
+ - For dictionary usage, `result_format` which may include the following keys:
    - :ref:`result_obj_format`: Sets the fields to return in result_obj.
    - partial_unexpected_count: Sets the number of results to include in partial_unexpected_count, if applicable.
- - :ref:`include_config`: If true, then the expectation config itself is returned as part of the result object.
- - :ref:`catch_exceptions`: If true, execution will not fail if the Expectation encounters an error.
-Instead, it will \
-   return success = False and provide an informative error message.

 .. _result_obj_format: